idio-lang/DIPS/source/implementing-idio/style.rst

 However, some aspects of style represent completeness or thoroughness.
 *Dot the i's and cross the t's.*

-Any condition statement should cover all possibilities... including the "impossible".
+Any condition or ``switch`` statement should cover all possibilities... including the "impossible".
+It doesn't take much development to perturb the code and find yourself in the impossible ``default`` clause.
+You'll be glad the code frames your issue in uncompromising ways.

 In other words, every ``if`` should cover the "else" clause and :lname:`C`'s ``switch`` should have a ``default`` clause.
 Or document